VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Introduction

-To highlight the importance of precise vertebral landmark localization (VLL) in DXA images of the lateral spine, we propose an algorithm that uses VLL to estimate the Region of Interest (ROI) near the spine, where the abdominal aorta may be located.
-If the ROI is obscured by the image edge or blackout regions, due to radiation reduction technology in certain DXA scans, it indicates potential abdominal aorta cropping.
-The algorithm also provides the location and percentage of abdominal aorta cropping.
-The comparative analysis of our algorithm with expert-annotated images demonstrates the algorithm's accuracy in detecting cropping.
-It efficiently processes large volumes of images, saving both time and resources.
+To bridge this gap, we introduce a novel Multi-Context Feature Fusion Block (MCFB), a novel architecture that fuses dual-resolution attention with self- and cross-attention mechanisms at the decoder stage.
+The MCFB captures spatially enriched contextual features while preserving fine-grained detail, integrating both LF and HF domains.
+Furthermore, a Channel-wise Self-Attention (CSA)~\cite{restormer, csa2} is employed to model inter-channel dependencies.
+By operating across multiple hierarchical feature levels, the proposed MCFB effectively integrates LF and HF representations, enabling a more holistic interpretation of the input image.
+This results in substantial improvements in landmark localization accuracy for DXA LSI scans.

-We also demonstrate that accurate vertebral landmarks can improve IVG generation, enhancing consistency in AAC-24 scoring on DXA LSIs.
-A preliminary proof-of-concept study yielded encouraging results; however, further validation and clinical trials are necessary.
+To further demonstrate the clinical utility of accurate VLL in lateral spine DXA images, we propose an algorithm that uses VLL to estimate the Region of Interest (ROI) surrounding the spine, corresponding to the potential location of the abdominal aorta.
+In the cases where the ROI is partially obscured by the image edge or blackout regions, commonly due to radiation reduction technology in certain DXA scans, our proposed algorithm automatically detects abdominal aorta cropping and quantifies both its location and extent as a percentage.
+The comparative analysis of our algorithm with expert-annotated images demonstrates the algorithm's accuracy in detecting cropping, while also demonstrating its efficiency in processing large image volumes with minimal human intervention, thereby saving considerable time and computational resources.